conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

   members:
     - user1@company.org
     - user2@company.org
-  externalGroups:
+#  externalGroups:
-    - GP-COMPANY-CLICKSTREAM-SUPPORT
+#    - GP-COMPANY-CLICKSTREAM-SUPPORT
 ````
 **Application instance permission checks:**
 - `spec.permissions[].appInstance` must be an Application Instance associated to this Application (`metadata.application`)
 - `spec.permissions[].resourceType` can be `TOPIC`, `SUBJECT` or `GROUP`
 - `spec.permissions[].patternType` can be `PREFIXED` or `LITERAL`
 - `spec.permissions[].name` must reference any "sub-resource" of `metadata.appInstance` or any subscribed Topic
   - Use `*` to include to all owned & subscribed resources associated to this `appInstance`
 - `spec.permissions[].permissions` are valid permissions as defined in [Permissions](/platform/reference/resource-reference/console/#permissions)
+- `spec.members` must be email addresses of members you wish to add to this group.
+- `spec.externalGroups` **(Not implemented as of 1.24.0)** is a list of LDAP or OIDC groups whose members will be automatically added or removed upon login.
+  - Members added this way will not appear in `spec.members`.

 **Side effect in Console & Kafka:**
 - Console